mmsaki/mercado_libre_forecasting/README.md

 # For the mercado_sales_prophet_forecast DataFrame, set the ds column as the DataFrame Index
 mercado_sales_prophet_forecast = mercado_sales_prophet_forecast.set_index("ds")

-# Produce a sales forecast for the finance division
-# giving them a number for expected total sales next quarter.
-# Provide best case (yhat_upper), worst case (yhat_lower), and most likely (yhat) scenarios.
+# The DataFrame should include the columns yhat_upper, yhat_lower, and yhat
 mercado_sales_prophet_forecast = mercado_sales_prophet_forecast[["yhat", "yhat_upper", "yhat_lower"]]

 # Create a forecast_quarter Dataframe for the period 2020-07-01 to 2020-09-30
-# The DataFrame should include the columns yhat_upper, yhat_lower, and yhat
 mercado_sales_forecast_quarter = mercado_sales_prophet_forecast.loc["2020-07-01":"2020-09-30"]

-# Update the column names for the forecast_quarter DataFrame
-# to match what the finance division is looking for
+# Update the column names for the forecast_quarter DataFrame to match what the finance division is looking for
 mercado_sales_forecast_quarter = mercado_sales_forecast_quarter.rename(columns= {"yhat": "Mostly likely", "yhat_upper": "Best Case", "yhat_lower": "Worst Case"})

 # Displayed the summed values for all the rows in the forecast_quarter DataFrame